Caffeine – A Friend or A Foe? or Neither?

 While its not entirely wrong, it doesn’t paint the whole picture.
 Most people who are first getting into fitness have weak feet from working a sedentary job.
 Some individuals who wear heels at work often have high arches or bunions.
 Additionally, obese individuals often have flat feet.
 This is due to the excess bodyweight pushing their center of gravity so far forward that they apply all of their weight onto their toes.
 On the other hand, there are other individuals who were born with flat feet.
 Is it fair to say that each and every one of these individual’s feet all have the same strength and capacity to support their body during a strength training session using flat shoes?
 It’s not.

 The foot is a complex mechanical structure of the human body.
-It is composed of 33 joints and 26 bones.

 The muscles, tendons and ligaments that support these 26 bones are either strengthened or weakened by the person’s daily movement patterns.
 Advanced gym rats have developed the body awareness and the ability to control their bodyweight over their feet.
 The most common issue I see with beginners in the gym is knowing how to shift their bodyweight over their feet.